-FA, SP, SU - This course is a continuation of Design Clinic I which provides practical application of design services targeted to increase the student's proficiency emphasizing workmanship, safety and sanitation as appropriate to the salon environment.
+FA.
+SP.
+SU - This course is a continuation of Design Clinic I which provides practical application of design services targeted to increase the student's proficiency emphasizing workmanship, safety and sanitation as appropriate to the salon environment.

 COS 0082L Design Clinic III.

-FA, SP, SU - This course is a continuation of Design Clinics I and II which provides practical application of design services targeted to increase the student's proficiency emphasizing the technical standards appropriate to the student's level.
+4 v.c.
+FA, SP, SU - Lab fee.
+This course is a continuation of Design Clinics I and II which provides practical application of design services targeted to increase the student's proficiency emphasizing the technical standards appropriate to the student's level.